 “Let all our vows and oaths, all the promises we make and the obligations we incur to You, O God, between this Yom Kippur and the next, be null and void should we, after honest effort, find ourselves unable to fulfill them.
 Then may we be absolved of them.”

-Yom Kippur (“day of atonement”) is observed on the 10th day of Tishri.
-On this day we repent for our sins of the past year and this is the day that our fates are sealed for the year ahead.
+Yom Kippur (“Day of Atonement”) is observed on the tenth day of Tishri.
+In the nine days following Rosh HaShanah we repent for our sins of the past year.
+Yom Kippur is the day that our fates are sealed for the year ahead.

-On Yom Kippur, virtually everything focused on the physical is restricted so long as health isn’t compromised: eating, drinking, washing, and bathing, wearing cosmetics or leather shoes.
+On Yom Kippur, virtually everything focused on the physical is restricted so long as health isn’t compromised, including: eating, drinking, washing and bathing, and wearing cosmetics or leather shoes.
 It is customary in some synagogues to wear white, symbolizing purity.

 Use The Torah: A Women's Commentary and the supplementary study guides to inform your discussion of Nitzavim and K'doshim, which are read in the morning and afternoon, respectively.

 Host a special meal to break the fast, taking special care to invite those who are new to your community.
 It’s traditional to eat challah and cake, baked prior to the holiday.

 Work with children in your community to write reflection letters about their past year and their goals for the upcoming year.
 Save them for next year’s High Holidays, when they can write new letters and re-read their old letters.